-Jenny Marx was first and foremost a woman with a steadfast commitment to revolutionary socialism.
+Jenny Marx, the wife of Karl Marx, was first and foremost a woman with a steadfast commitment to revolutionary socialism.
 Not a mere cipher for her husband’s views, she genuinely believed in the struggle for working-class emancipation from capital.

 Jenny was an active force throughout her difficult life, tirelessly devoting her energies to organizing communist meetings, providing shelter and relief for refugees, and helping her husband produce his philosophical and economic works.
 She gave up her privileged position as a baroness and made wrenching sacrifices to achieve her vision of a better world.